test-fullautomation/python-jsonpreprocessor/test/JPP_TestUsecases.rst

    **JSON file with nested parameter / string parameter substitution in parameter value / innermost parameter not existing**

-   Expected: JsonPreprocessor creates a new string with all dollar operator expressions resolved as string
+   Expected: No values are returned, and JsonPreprocessor throws an exception

 ----